Why Choose CLHS?

 - A loving, caring, and safe environment

-- A full academic curriculum, including AP courses, early college courses, electives, Bible, and weekly chapel, enriched by on-line offerings
+- A full academic curriculum, including AP courses, early college courses, honors courses, electives, Bible, and weekly chapel, enriched by on-line offerings

 - A competitive sports program with extracurricular opportunities to develop God-given skills and abilities

 - Small classes with credentialed, Christian, and caring teachers who are “Called Ministers of the Gospel”

 - State of the art campus, athletic fields, and spacious classrooms

 - College counseling, college-prep courses, and an on-line curriculum Intentional integration of Christian world view with practical discipleship to impact culture

 Crean Lutheran is WASC (Western Association of Schools and Colleges) Accredited and has Exemplary Status Accreditation status with the NLSA (National Lutheran Schools Accreditation) – a distinction setting apart 9 of over 1,000 Lutheran schools nationwide.

 Lutheran Education Is Not Only Christian, But Also Academically Excellent